mzuther/Anaconda4u/README.md

 ## Instructions

-1. install the dependencies: `apt-get install docker.io rsync xdg-utils` (Debian)
+1. install the dependencies (Debian): `apt-get install bash curl docker.io openssl rsync xdg-utils`
 1. customise the settings in folder `data/` (optional)
-1. run `./build.sh` to create the base and work images
+1. run `./build.sh` to create base, intermediate and work images
 1. use `./anaconda4u.sh` run a new container and execute commands:
-   `./anaconda4u.sh bash` logs you into a Bash shell and `./anaconda4u.sh ranger` starts a file manager in your home directory
+   `./anaconda4u.sh` logs you into a Bash shell and `./anaconda4u.sh ranger` starts a file manager in your home directory
 1. run `./jupyter-lab.sh` to run a new container, start JupyterLab and open your favourite browser (via `xdg-open`)

-The scripts `./build.sh` and `./build-dev.sh` accept arguments that are passed on to `docker-build` of the work image.
-So in order to build the work image from scratch, run `./build.sh --no-cache`.
+The scripts `./build.sh` and `./build-dev.sh` accept arguments that are passed on to `docker-build` of the intermediate and work images.
+So in order to build these images from scratch, run `./build.sh --no-cache`.

 ## Updates

-Periodically running `./build.sh` will automatically create a new base image in case the official Anaconda images have been updated.
-Also, any new settings files I may have added will be copied to your system.
+When official Anaconda images are updated, run `./build.sh` to create new base, intermediate and work images.
+Also, any new settings files I have added will be copied to your system.

-Existing settings files will not be overwritten.
+Existing settings files will *not* be overwritten.
 Please run `./build-dev.sh` to **overwrite customised settings** in the image with those in the `data/` folder.